Inventors have raised millions on crowdfunding sites to build better masks

 The team has not yet performed any tests to ensure a snug face fit.
 Instead, they demonstrate that the sticky layer that adheres to the face keeps “skin protected, hydrated, healthy, and smooth” by showing the material being applied to a banana.

 Rupp said that, while clear masks will be beneficial for people who read lips, he is skeptical about the feasibility of the SEEUS95.
 “If they really have mostly clear plastic and a very small area that you breathe through, it just seems to me that that’s going to be associated with some difficulty breathing,” he said.
+(The SEEUS95 is made of clear silicone, not plastic.)

 Not all medical professionals are convinced that the general public needs better mask technology, rather than just better education about how to use existing masks.
 Garber said improper usage is still a problem.
 For PPE to be most effective, he said, it is crucial that people wash their hands before taking the mask on and off and avoid adjusting the mask or touching their faces with potentially contaminated hands.

-Note: UPDATE: A quote in this article from Mark Rupp, chief of the Division of Infectious Diseases at the University of Nebraska Medical Center, erroneously describes the SEEUS95 mask as being made of “plastic.”
-It is made of silicone.
-A clarification making the distinction has been added.